JonCooperWorks/harness/README.md

 **Encryption Process:**
 1. Generate ephemeral ECDSA key pair (same curve as pentester public key)
+2. Validate ephemeral public key is on curve and not at infinity
-2. Compute shared secret via ECDH: `shared_secret = ECDH(ephemeral_private, pentester_public)`
+3. Compute shared secret via ECDH: `shared_secret = ECDH(ephemeral_private, pentester_public)`
-3. Derive AES-256 key: `aes_key = SHA256(shared_secret)`
+4. Derive AES-256 key using HKDF-SHA256: `aes_key = HKDF-SHA256(shared_secret, context, 32)` where context is "harness-symmetric-key-v1" for symmetric keys or "harness-args-v1" for arguments
-4. Encrypt symmetric key with AES-256-GCM using the derived key
+5. Encrypt symmetric key with AES-256-GCM using the derived key
-5. Prepend ephemeral public key and nonce to the ciphertext
+6. Prepend ephemeral public key and nonce to the ciphertext

 **Note**: The symmetric key is encrypted with the pentester's public key, allowing the pentester to decrypt and execute.
 The client separately signs the execution arguments + expiration to approve targeting.